grappler/edd-coming-soon/readme.txt

 1. The download's coming soon text is shown after the content on the single download page.
 This can be removed

+== Upgrade Notice ==

+= 1.3 =
+* New: Voting feature.
+Users can now express their interest in downloads that are marked as coming soon.

 == Changelog ==

 = 1.3 =
+* Fix: Moved the plugin's options to the "download settings" metabox
 * New: Voting feature.
 Users can now express their interest in downloads that are marked as coming soon.
 * New: Dashboard widget for showing how many votes coming soon downloads have
 * New: [edd_cs_vote] shortcode for allowing a user to vote on a download from any page